microsoft/fluentui/rfcs/convergence/make-styles-no-functions.md

 };
 ```

-This also removes need in `useTheme()` hook for customers as tokens can be accessed directly, for example:
+This also removes the need of using the `useTheme()` hook for customers as tokens can be accessed directly, for example:

 ```tsx
 import { tokens } from '@fluentui/react-theme';